 We believe Jesus’ teachings have intrinsic value and they inform our work of nonviolently confronting, liberating, and transforming our world into a safe, more just, more compassionate home for us all.

 We believe that the historical Jesus showed and taught us a way to heal the world.
 We believe Jesus also gave us a revolutionary way of doing life together.
-His sayings, we believe, transcend the boundaries of religion, culture, gender, race, economic status, ability, sexual orientation, and gender identity, and both affirm and embrace humanity’s rich diversity.
+His sayings, we believe, transcend the boundaries of religion, culture, gender, race, economic status, ability, sexual orientation, and gender identity and expression, and both affirm and embrace humanity’s rich diversity.
 Though he gave them in 1st Century Palestine, we believe they remain relevant for us in our cultures in the 21st Century.

 We affirm the reality that we belong to each other and we are each other’s fate.
 The fruit of inequity is not security for the future for some, but greater vulnerability and risk for us all.
 We affirm prioritizing people’s mutual well being.
 We affirm a preferential option for the oppressed, marginalized and vulnerable.
 We affirm the truth in that Jewish proverb, “Before every person their walks an angel announcing behold the image of God.”
 We affirm a continuing commitment to listening to God in the “Other,” so that together we might integrate all our many and diverse experiences of life on our shared planet into a meaningful and coherent, heterogeneous whole.